chrystalchern/xara-docs/source/user/manual/model/elements/other/zeroLength.rst

 ZeroLength
 ^^^^^^^^^^

-This command is used to construct a zeroLength element object, which is defined by two nodes at the same location.
-A zeroLength element is similar to a set of springs placed between two nodes, each spring providing the force displacement relationship for a specified degree-of-freedom.
-The nodes are connected by multiple UniaxialMaterial objects, which provide the force-deformation relationship for the element in that degree-of-freedom direction.
+A ZeroLength element is defined by two nodes at the same location.
+A ZeroLength element is similar to a set of springs placed between two nodes, each spring providing the force displacement relationship for a specified degree-of-freedom.
+The nodes are connected by multiple UniaxialMaterials, which provide the force-deformation relationship for the element in that degree-of-freedom direction.

 .. function:: element zeroLength $eleTag $iNode $jNode -mat $matTag -dir $dir <-doRayleigh $rFlag> <-orient $x $yp>